vict0rsch/deep_learning/theano.md

 ```
 ![Theano graph illustration](http://deeplearning.net/software/theano/_images/apply1.png)

 In this code example (from [Theano's Symbolic Graph](http://deeplearning.net/software/theano/tutorial/symbolic_graphs.html)), `x` and `y` are declared variables, they are going to be used afterwards.
-Then `z` is defined as an expression depending on `x`and `z`.
+Then `z` is defined as an expression depending on `x`and `y`.
 Theano generates the above graph to link variables and operations together.

 To evaluate `z` on numerical values of `x` and `y` (say 4 and 1 for instance), you will need functions.